Top front-end and back-end javascript frameworks

 Pros:

-• It is lightweight and fast framework
+• It is a lightweight and fast framework

 • High efficiency compared to React